Drive sales on autopilot with ecommerce-focused features

 “Don’t run off without a second look” cleverly plays on ASICS’s running heritage while addressing cart abandonment.
 I appreciate how it shows the shoe that was viewed as well as related options — providing choice without overwhelming.

-Multiple CTAs at different price points ($50+, $100+, clearance) meet customers wherever their budget lands, maximizing chances for re-engagement.
+Multiple CTAs at different price points ($50+, $100+, clearance) meet customers wherever their budget falls, maximizing the chances of re-engagement.

 - Email type: Re-engagement campaign